 Do not forget that the SUBTOTAL function ignores cells that use the SUBTOTAL function.
-I have a spreadsheet that tracks investments.
-My retirement investments are grouped together with a subtotal.
-The same is true of my regular investments.
-I can use a single subtotal that includes the entire range without worrying about the subtotal cells.
+Say you have a spreadsheet that tracks investments.
+The retirement investments are grouped together with a subtotal.
+The same is true of regular investments.
+You can use a single subtotal that includes the entire range without worrying about the subtotal cells.